Redocly/redocly-cli/.changeset/eight-fans-clean.md

 "@redocly/cli": minor
 ---

-Added the possibility to use $ref in the Redocly config.
-This allows splitting up big config files and maintaining their constituent parts independently.
+Added the ability to use `$ref` in the Redocly config file.
+This ability allows users to split up big config files and maintain their constituent parts independently.